Alex Bregman Player Props: Astros vs. White Sox

 - Bregman hit .259 with 38 doubles, 23 home runs and 88 walks.

-- Among qualified hitters in MLB play last season, he ranked 63rd in batting average, 22nd in on-base percentage, and 43rd in slugging.
+- Among qualified batters in MLB play last season, his batting average ranked 63rd, his on-base percentage ranked 22nd, and he was 43rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.